MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.WindowsUpdates/Update-MgBetaWindowsUpdatesDeploymentAudienceById.md

 If the same updatableAsset gets included in the **exclusions** and **members** collections of a **deploymentAudience**, deployment will not apply to that asset.
 You can also use the method updateAudience to update the **deploymentAudience**.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Update-MgWindowsUpdatesDeploymentAudienceById](/powershell/module/Microsoft.Graph.WindowsUpdates/Update-MgWindowsUpdatesDeploymentAudienceById?view=graph-powershell-v1.0)

 ## SYNTAX

 ### UpdateExpanded (Default)